An Amazing Garlicky Fermented Green Bean Recipe

 Instructions:

-1) To begin, make a salt brine with the water and salt.
+1) To begin, make a salt brine with water and salt.
 Gently heat the water and stir in the salt until dissolved.
 Set aside the brine to cool while you prepare the green beans.

 (Note: You don’t need to make an entire quart of brine for a quart of vegetables because the veggies displace so much water that it won’t usually all fit it in at once.
-If you find you need a little more brine, simply make more proportionately to cover the veggies in your jar.)
+If you find you need a little more brine, simply make it more proportionately to cover the veggies in your jar.)

 2) Next, prepare the ingredients.

-• Wash the green beans and cut off the stem ends and slice into 1-2 inch pieces.
+• Wash the green beans cut off the stem ends and slice into 1-2 inch pieces.
 Alternatively, you could leave them whole, it just depends on your preference.

 • Peel the garlic cloves, but leave them whole.
 I used 2 large garlic cloves and was happy with my result, though you may prefer more or less garlic.